alexpascal27/haskell-weekly-exercises/README.md

 Using list comprehension to perform all of the operations in Week 2 but now solely using list comprehension.
 Using list comprehension together with the functions learned in Week 3 to perform more interesting operations.
 ### Lambda Calculus
+Learning to reduce lambda expressions to normal form.
+Understanding that some lambda expressions cannot be reduced to a normal form.

 ## Week 5
 ### Haskell